kksy/Project5-Pokehunt/README.md

 This was my first time using Sequelize, and I had difficulties with creating associations.
 I wasn't able to get it working, so I had to get half of the user_pokemon table in order to access the pokemon table's image column.
 The code would have been cleaner had the associations worked.

 I used Ajax calls as an alternative in accessing server data.
-Another way to do this is to use `res.render()` in the `/game` route to make the data available through a variable.
+Another way to do this is to use `res.render()` in the `/game` route to make the data available on the client-side through a variable.
 However, due to the asynchronous behaviour of Node, I was only able to get one out of the multiple I needed.

 ## Installation